Scott Roeder court documents

 "the state" is tired of all this arguing, and is dropping out, and the last three briefs allowed by Kansas law will never be written.)

-- Final brief of Appellate Defender (Not written yet)
+- Final brief of Appellate Defender (Never written because "State" never submitted the second brief)

-- Final brief of "The State" (Not written yet)
+- Final brief of "The State" (Never written)

 - Kansas supreme Court docket for Scott Roeder (A timeline showing who filed what documents when)